The War on Santa and other social ills

 Even though our leaders use compassionate words to promote distancing, lockdowns, mask wearing, and the like, the reality is that participation is mandatory and is backed by social stigma, fines, and law enforcement muscle.

-Some social activities are outright shunned and denounced, and it is amazing how well they line up with what we used to call freedom and fun.
+The final set of activities are outright shunned and denounced, and it is amazing how well they line up with what we used to call freedom and fun.

 This includes live music, arts and entertainment, sports, social get-togethers, evenings out on the town, house parties of any size, and, of course, the seasonal holidays.